aadm/aadm.github.io/_posts/2010-04-19-martin-gardner-on-the-road.md

 > "I don't much care where --" said Alice.
 > "Then it doesn't matter which way you go", said the Cat

-Gardner commenta (nota 6, p.89): "_These remarks are among the most quoted passages in the Alice books.
-A recent echo is heard in Jack Kerouac's **forgettable** novel, On The Road [...]_".
+Gardner commenta (nota 6, p.89): "These remarks are among the most quoted passages in the Alice books.
+A recent echo is heard in Jack Kerouac's **forgettable** novel, On The Road [...]".

 Gardner scriveva queste note negli anni '60, e colpisce questo giudizio perentorio dato a Kerouac, visto che al giorno d'oggi il libretto di Kerouac e' considerato come una delle [colonne portanti della letteratura americana](http://www.time.com/time/2005/100books/the_complete_list.html).